Be the change you want to see in the world. Join our Board of Directors!

 Board Terms

-Gender Justice is committed to building a board of directors that reflects our values of equity and inclusion with regard to race, culture, ethnicity, class, religion, physical ability, age, gender, gender identity, and sexual orientation.
-As an organization working in solidarity with the reproductive justice, economic justice and racial justice movements, Gender Justice is committed to fostering the leadership of women, Black, Indigenous and People of Color, LGBQ and trans people, immigrants, and others living in marginalized communities.
+Gender Justice is committed to building a board of directors that reflects our values of equity and inclusion with regard to race, culture, ethnicity, class, religion, physical ability, neurodiversity, age, gender, gender identity, and sexual orientation.
+As an organization working in solidarity with the reproductive justice, economic justice and racial justice movements, Gender Justice is committed to fostering the leadership of women, people of color, Native and indigenous people, LGBQ and trans people, immigrants, and those with lived experience in communities most impacted by injustice.

 Board Recruitment Meet and Greet: In-Person